rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Satan

+A seraphim, a throne guardian, an angel created completely good and given the task as guardian of the earth, protector of the terrestrial order..
+By his will he turned against his own nature, turned against God ...

 !!! quote "Job 1:6"
     Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.